 As was customary in the seventeenth century, the beautiful historic gardens of Muiderslot are still used for decorative and practical purposes.
-The covered walk (berceau) divides the grounds into a vegetable garden (Warmoeshof) with vegetables from earlier times, and a herb garden, with herbs for the kitchen, for medicinal purposes, for making dyes and for decoration.
-From March to November, you will find the garden being tended by volunteers who will be happy to tell you more about the proud history of the gardens and everything growing in them.
+The covered walk (berceau) divides the grounds into a vegetable garden (Warmoeshof) with forgotten vegetables from earlier times, and a herb garden, with herbs for the kitchen, for medicinal purposes, for making dyes and for decoration.
+From March to November you will find the garden being tended by volunteers who will be happy to tell you more about the proud history of the gardens and everything growing in them (from Monday to Saturday)

 Gerarda Rueter, Tesseltje, bronze, 1971